Fluxonium as a control qubit for bosonic quantum information: Theoretical modeling

 To compute $K_p$, we first found the dressed energies with scQubits \cite{scqubits_1,scqubits_2}.
 If $E_{g,n}$ is the energy when the fluxonium is in the ground state and the cavity has $n$ photons, then the coefficients $K_p$ are given by

-The $K_p$ are plotted as a function of detuning in Fig. \ref{fig:supplement_higher_kerr} (a) up to $p=5$.
-Note that the $p=2$ line is exactly the same as that plotted in Fig. \ref{fig_5}, but here the linear threshold of the symmetric log plot is reduced to better show small values.
-We find that $K_p$ decreases with $p$ in the simulated range of $\Delta$.
-In fact, for $p\ge 4$, the value of $K_p$ reaches the level of numerical noise in our simulation.
+The $K_p$ are plotted as a function of detuning in \cref{fig:supplement_higher_kerr}(a) up to $p=5$ ($p=2$ is shown also in \cref{fig_5}).
+We find that $K_p$ decreases with $p$ in the simulated range of $\Delta$ and starting with $p\ge 4$, the value of $K_p$ reaches the level of numerical noise in our simulation.

-For a concrete illustration of the non-linearity, the deviation of the cavity frequency away from its single-photon value is computed up to 20 photons (Fig. \ref{fig:supplement_higher_kerr} (b)).
-More precisely, if we define $\omega(n) = E_{g,n+1} - E_{g,n}$, then $\Delta_{\omega}(n) = \omega(n) - \omega(0)$.
+As an additional illustration of the non-linearity, we computed the deviation of the cavity frequency away from its single-photon value up to 20 photons (\cref{fig:supplement_higher_kerr}(b)).
+More precisely, $\Delta_{\omega}(n) = \omega(n) - \omega(0)$, with $\omega(n) = E_{g,n+1} - E_{g,n}$.
 The actual $\Delta_{\omega}$ is compared to the deviation accounted for by taking only $K_2$.
-We compute the same quantities for devices A and B (Fig. \ref{fig:supplement_higher_kerr} (c)).
+We computed the same quantities for devices A and B (\cref{fig:supplement_higher_kerr}(c)).
 Up to 20 photons, the deviation is well described by just $K_2$ for both device A and our proposed device.
-For device B, however, higher-order corrections become significant after $\sim$ 10 photons.
+For device B, however, higher-order corrections become significant after approximately 10 photons.